Skip to main content

 Web admin panel

 The web admin panel has had a serious authentication bypass bug: from around 2019 until the fix in coturn 4.9.0, the password check was inverted so that any wrong password was accepted.
-We recommend not enabling it at all.
-If you need it, make sure you’re on 4.9.0+ and bind it to a management network:
+And it didn’t stop there.
+Two more issues surfaced in 2026, both requiring admin access to the panel (which is disabled by default):

 # web-admin